MartinValchevv/video-wc-gallery/readme.txt

 * First release of the plugin.

 == Upgrade Notice ==

+= 1.13 =
+* Fix: Autoplay function for Safari browser
+* Added Function if mute is off automatically turn off auto play
+* Fix: When have video element disabled click event to prevent open in popup

 = 1.12 =
 * Fix video loading for Safari browser